valerisuleo/angular/zippy/README.md

 ### Overview

-In this article, we are going to develop a zippy component application in Angular 2.
+In this article, we are going to develop a zippy component application in Angular.
 It demonstrates the following.

 * Data flow in Angular